lluchs/sparsearray/README.md

 have roughly the same speed.
 On the other hand, GCC produces faster code for *LinkedListSA*, but significantly slower code for *LinkedListBitmapSA*

+Unsurprisingly, *ReorderingSA* is the fastest implementation overall, as it never has to scan the array for insertion or deletion.

 ### Performance with low load

 ![Figure 3](https://rawgit.com/lluchs/sparsearray/master/benchmark/performance-lowload.svg "Figure 3: Performance benchmark results with low load")